Level 2 EV charger installation project by Kais Pro Repairs in Loganville Georgia

 Kais Pro Repairs helps homeowners choose the right EV charger setup based on the charger, the electrical panel, charging goals, and future plans for the home.

-Whether you need a hardwired Tesla Wall Connector, a dedicated 50 amp EV outlet, a panel evaluation, breaker troubleshooting, or a future upgrade path, we can help.
+Whether you need a hardwired Tesla Wall Connector, a dedicated EV outlet, a panel evaluation, breaker troubleshooting, or a future upgrade path, we can help.

 We serve Loganville, Snellville, Grayson, Monroe, Lawrenceville, Walton County, Gwinnett County, and nearby areas.